nickjj/docker-rails-example/README.md

 links](#learn-more-about-docker-and-ruby-on-rails) near the bottom of this README.

+You'll also need to enable Docker Compose v2 support if you're using Docker Desktop.
+On native Linux without Docker Desktop you can [install it as a plugin to Docker](https://docs.docker.com/compose/install/linux/).
+It's been generally available for a while now and very stable.
+This project uses a specific Docker Compose profiles feature that only works with Docker Compose v2.

 If you're using Windows, it will be expected that you're following along inside of [WSL or WSL 2](https://nickjanetakis.com/blog/a-linux-dev-environment-on-windows-with-wsl-2-docker-desktop-and-more).